gameeapp/gamee-emulator/README.md

 # Gamee Emulator

 [Emulator tool](http://emulator.gameeapp.com/) helps developers to develop and test games with Gamee-JS framework.
-Emulator is not connected with any backend.
+Emulator is not connected to any backend.
 It shoudl work as replica of the web platform.

-Source code of the emulator is currently not public.
+Emulator is only published on our website, its source code is currently not part of this repository.

 ## Features

 Emulator mirrors some behavior of our web platform.
-Especially:
+For example:

  - allows to test games both running localy and remotly
  - basic game flow features, game initalization, game start, game restart